DataDog/documentation/content/en/tracing/setup_overview/open_standards/_index.md

 2. Choose a published Docker image such as [`otel/opentelemetry-collector-contrib:latest`][13].

 3. Determine which ports to open on your container.
-OpenTelemetry traces are sent to the OpenTelemetry Collector over TCP or UDP on a number of ports, which must be exposed on the container.
+OpenTelemetry traces are sent to the OpenTelemetry Collector over TCP or UDP on several ports, which must be exposed on the container.
 By default, traces are sent over OTLP/gRPC on port `55680`, but common protocols and their ports include:

       - Zipkin/HTTP on port `9411`
       - Jaeger/gRPC on port `14250`